philamp/jellygrail/README.md

   - Use [this guide](https://github.com/philamp/jellygrail/wiki/Configure-Kodi-for-Jellygrail) to make sure it will work
     - Jellygrail log will tell you if it finds the database after Kodi has restarted.
 Only kodi can create the database.
 > [!CAUTION]
-> Jellygrail is experimental and that you should not submit any issues to the XBMC github using Jellygrail as it could disrupt the way Kodi works by dealing with the database directly !
+> Jellygrail is experimental and you should not submit any issues to the XBMC github using Jellygrail as it could disrupt the way Kodi works by dealing with the database directly !

 - ✨ Almost fully automatized Jellyfin configuration (except login/password) and scan triggering:
   - New items detection for Real-Debrid and local files (with rd_api_py and pyinotify), triggering Jellyfin or PLEX library refresh.
 (Jellyfin can also be disabled if another or no media center used).